 The field of visualisation applications and technologies has been rapidly evolving, driven by advances in computing power, data analytics, and user interface design.
-Data visualisation has also evolved significantly, with immersive 3D visualisations and interactive dashboards enabling data-driven decision-making across industries.
-Machine learning and AI-driven techniques have enhanced visual analytics by automating data exploration and generating meaningful insights.
-Data visualisation tools like Tableau and Power BI are now used by over 100,000 organisations worldwide, highlighting the growing importance of data-driven decision support.
+Data visualisation has also evolved significantly, with immersive 3D visualisations and interactive dashboards enabling data-driven decision-making across industries (Garzon-Orjuela, N., Parveen, S., Amin, D., Vornhagen, H., Blake, C., & Vellinga, A., 2023).
+Machine learning and Al-driven techniques have enhanced visual analytics by automating data exploration and generating meaningful insights (Rachakatla, S. K., Ravichandran, P., & Machireddy, J. R., 2023).
+Data visualisation tools like Tableau and Power BI are now used by over 100,000 organisations worldwide, highlighting the growing importance of data-driven decision support1.
 These advancements collectively underscore the transformative impact of visualisation technologies in various domains, promising exciting prospects for research and development in the foreseeable future.
 Regarding the Al4Gov's use case sectors, the following observations were made.
 In the realm of water management, these applications offer a comprehensive and real-time view of water resources, helping stakeholders make informed decisions about allocation and conservation.
 By visualising water distribution, usage patterns, and infrastructure, these tools empower authorities to optimize resource utilisation.
 In the context of sustainability, visualisation applications aid in communicating complex data related to environmental impacts and resource consumption.
 These tools enable stakeholders to grasp the intricacies of sustainability initiatives, fostering greater engagement and awareness among both businesses and the general public.
 By translating abstract concepts into visually intuitive representations, such as carbon emissions heat maps or interactive sustainability dashboards, these applications contribute to more informed choices and, ultimately, a more sustainable future.
 In the tourism sector, these applications enable tourism professionals to analyse visitor flows, anticipate trends, and optimise infrastructure investments, thus enhancing the overall tourism experience and the industry's contribution to local economies.

-Key baseline technologies that will be utilised for the design and implementation of the Interactive Self-Explained Visualization Workbench are listed in the table, i.e., Table 72, below.
+Key baseline technologies that will be utilised for the design and implementation of the Interactive Self-Explained Visualization Workbench are listed in Table 81, below.